olabodedanielogooluwa-collab/cloud-security-portfolio/README.md

   intercepting all traffic
 - `169.254.x.x` on any device is an immediate red flag — investigate DHCP server health immediately
-- DHCP lease timestamps in `ipconfig /all` confirm when IP was assigned — useful for incident timeline reconstruction
+- DHCP lease timestamps in `ipconfig /all` cofirm when IP was assigned — useful for incident timeline reconstruction
 - Always check lease obtained time during incident response — it places a device on the network at a specific time